JulieCJWu/mirLibSpark/README.md

 Environments: `Docker image` in a personal computer; or `Compute Canada`; or `Linux` in a personal computer (In linux option, user has to install dependencies).

-# Manual for docker and Compute Canada
+Two manuals are provided, one for docker mode, one for Compute Canada mode.

-### Section 1: Docker environment
+# Manual for Docker

-Users need to have installed `Docker Desktop` in your computer.
+Users need to have installed `Docker Desktop` in your computer or any suitable environment.
 Please refer to https://www.docker.com/products/docker-desktop.

+Then follow this manual to pull `mirLibSpark` docker image and perform runs.

+Further editing of the options is NOT required but permitted.
+For example, pipeline parameters are already optimized for plants but users can modify them if the experts' criteria evolve in the future.

+All dependencies will be installed automatically upon installation of mirLibSpark project.

+Supporting files for Arabidopsis are included with installation.
+Other supported species can be installed using one of our provided command lines (see this manual).

 ### `Pull` and `run` `mirLibSpark` image.
 ```